probertson/async-functional-utils/README.md

 #### `reducer` Return value:

 When `isFinal` is `false`: The output value that is passed to the next reducer.
 This is usually the `value` argument with some transformation applied.
 (Conceptually this is like what you would return from a function passed to `Array.map()`.)
-Return `undefined` to short-circuit the current iteration and not pass anything to any subsequent reducer(s).
+Return the `ReturnEarly` Symbol to short-circuit the current iteration and not pass anything to any subsequent reducer(s).

 When `isFinal` is `true`:  The new "result" of the reducer, usually some `accumulator` value (potentially) modified in some way based on the `value`.
 (Conceptually this is like what you would return from a function passed to `Array.reduce()`.)
 You can decide how to persist your accumulator between calls to your reducer -- it is not stored or tracked outside your reducer.